itsaboutcode/expressjs_notes/use_dotenv_package.md

 # What is the [dotenv](https://www.npmjs.com/package/dotenv) package?

-Dotenv is a module designed to load environment variables from a `.env` file into the `process.env` object.
+[dotenv](https://www.npmjs.com/package/dotenv) is a module designed to load environment variables from a `.env` file into the `process.env` object.
 Follow the outlined steps below to seamlessly integrate this package into your project.

 ### Step 01 - Install the package